 Clash is a functional hardware description language that borrows both its syntax and semantics from the functional programming language Haskell.
 It provides a familiar structural design approach to both combinational and synchronous sequential circuits.
 The Clash compiler transforms these high-level descriptions to low-level synthesizable VHDL, Verilog, or SystemVerilog.

 Clash is an open-source project, licensed under the permissive BSD2 license, and actively maintained by QBayLogic.
+The Clash project is a Haskell Foundation affiliated project.

 Features